Podcast 62: How do you Know if Your Marketing is Working?Apr 22, 2021

 You know you have to market yourself, but do you know if what you’re doing is actually working?
 You may be holding the marketing busy badge of honour (I certainly have on more than one occasion), but not working on the right things.

 There are many different roles your marketing plays.
 At its core, marketing is about engaging with people and building relationships.
-It works both to maintain the connection with your existing clients and attract new ones.
+It works to maintain the connection with your existing clients and attract new ones.
 It’s also where you demonstrate how you can help people and share your offers.

 Marketing is a marathon and not a sprint.
-It will take time to mature and for you to learn whether certain activities are viable.
-Discovering what is actually working is the key to effective marketing.
+It will take time to mature and for you to learn whether certain activities work.
+Discovering this is the key to effective marketing for your holistic business.

 What’s the point of the activity?